BoostIO/BoostNote-App/docs/development/database.md

 # Database

-Inpad uses pouchDB as a storage and the pouchDB uses WebSQL as a default.
+Inpad uses pouchDB as a storage and the pouchDB uses IndexedDB as a default.

+## Apis

+- Create/Update apis can take partial data.
+(Default values will be applied to any missing attributes.)
+- Create/Update apis must return whole data and its id.
+(Redux store will use it without any further processing.)
+- Delete api should return id.

 ## Default Storage